madskristensen/ImagePreview/README.md

 > This extension was created as a response to the Visual Studio feature request [An option to preview images when they are hovered](https://developercommunity.visualstudio.com/t/An-option-to-preview-images-when-they-ar/10419941).

-Shows an image preview when the mouse hover over any URL or file path string anywhere in any text file.
+Shows an image preview when the mouse hovers over any URL or file path string anywhere in any text file.

 Supported image references: